Give a Creative Twist to Trimmed Tresses.

 This blonde cut has both the rocker chick and girly vibe, the shortness and spikes are attributes that give it attitude while the feathery texture gives softness and femininity.
 Perfect for any weather, but most especially during summer as it's easy and simple.
 Can be worn by college chicks, career women juggling three jobs, the working mom, and even mature women.

 Hermione Wore this when she Grew-up.

 This funky design is similar to Emma Watson's famous trim, it's such a short example but still offers versatility in terms of styling.
-The varying lengths give an overall texture and body, the back is kept longer with hair touching the nape.
+The varying lengths give overall texture and body, the back is kept longer, almost touching the nape.
 The cut's sides go beyond the temple and end at ear level.
 The top is messy while the bangs are side-swept.
 The versatility comes in playing it up or down depending on the occasion, keeping it funky like this model has is great for casual days while slicking it back for elegant evenings and formal occasions.

-Try this with feminine outfits you'll radiate femininity.
-Light makeup will enhance the overall look.
+Wear girly outfits and radiate femininity, light makeup will enhance the overall look.
 Dry and brush neatly, side part the top and flick up the middle.

 A perfect example, it gives a contemporary version of 70's chic!
 While the layered cut is modern, the style is reminiscent of the 70's.

 Once you get the layered cut, the rest will be a breeze.
 Starting from damp hair, brush sides towards the face and bangs to taste.
 Apply defrizzing or texturizing cream with fingers.
 Get a paddle brush, dry using wide sweeping motions of the brush.
 Use a 1-inch flat iron to straighten and shape sections roughly forwards.